At a glance…

 Please note, this is an example schedule as work hours are dependent on the project and placement.
 Volunteers on the Bogota program can easily take part in a range of the projects if they would like to, this can be arranged with the coordinators.

 Evenings: To ensure the safety of our volunteers and respect of others in the volunteer apartment, a curfew of 11:00 PM has been put in place from Sunday to Thursday and a 2:00 AM curfew for Friday and Saturday.

-Volunteers are accommodated in a volunteer house with other volunteers in the safe neighborhood of El Qurinal.
+Volunteers are accommodated in a volunteer house with other volunteers in the safe neighbourhood of El Qurinal.
 Bedrooms are comprised of bunk beds and volunteers can expect to be sharing a room with up to 7 other volunteers of the same gender.
 Bedding is not provided, so you need to bring your own sleeping bag and fitted single sheet, towels and toiletries.
 Living is comfortable and the volunteer apartment has electricity, running water and western bathrooms (generally with hot water).
-For couples or those wanting more privacy, private rooms in the volunteer apartment are available for an additional US$20 (approximately CA$14) per night.
+For couples or those wanting more privacy, private rooms in the volunteer apartment are available for an additional US$20 (approximately £17) per night.
 Private rooms are subject to availability.

 WiFi is available for volunteers to use at the volunteer house.
 You can also purchase a local SIM card with data for an unlocked mobile phone to keep connected.